rohitjha/ProjectEuler/README.md

 Efficient programming solutions to Project Euler (https://projecteuler.net/) problems.

-Programming languages in which solutions are provided: Ada, Assembly, C, C#, Clojure, D, Erlang, Fortran, Groovy, Haskell, Java, Lisp, MPL, OCaml, Pascal, Perl, Python, Ruby, Scala, Scheme and Tcl.
+Programming languages in which solutions are provided: C, Haskell, Java, MPL, Python.
 More languages may be added later.

 The programs were executed on a machine with the following configuration: